 - Do not print within 1

-inches) of the edge of the label, of the perforations, or between die‑cuts of the label.
+inch) of the edge of the label, of the perforations, or between die‑cuts of the label.

 - Make sure the adhesive backing does not reach to the edge of the sheet.
 Zone coating of the adhesive should be at least 1

-inches) away from edges.
+inch) away from edges.
 Adhesive material contaminates the printer and could void the warranty.

 - Portrait orientation is recommended, especially when printing bar codes.